-History & Background
+A. History & Background

 The Associated Schools of Construction (ASC) is the premiere professional association for the development and advancement of construction education.
 It is dedicated to professional growth and fostering excellence in construction communication, scholarship, research, education, and practice.
 It is organized into seven regions across the United States and one international region.
 Regions within the U.S. hold individual student competitions and faculty conferences.
-Since 1989, the Northeast Region (Region 1) has held an annual faculty conference, job fair, and student competition.
-Teams from ASC member schools in Region 1 participate in a competition replicating a real-world response to a Request for Proposal (RFP) in the following categories: Heavy-Civil; Commercial Building; Design-Build; and Pre-Construction Services.
-A school may have a team compete in one or more categories.
-Any single category will have not less than four teams and not more than ten teams.
+Since 1989, the Northeast Region (Region 1) has held an annual faculty conference, job fair employer expo/showcase, and student competition.
+Teams from ASC member schools in Region 1 participate in a competition replicating a real-world response to a Request for Proposal (RFP) or Invitation for Bids (IFB) in the following categories: Heavy-Civil; Commercial Building; Design-Build; and Pre-Construction Services.
+Additional categories may be included on an at-will basis by a sponsoring judging company, with such categories being open problems to schools both within and outside the region.

-A. Competition Format
+B. Competition Format

 The competition is a 2-day event.
-On the first day of the competition, industry judges give the competing teams a RFP based on an actual project.
-The judges provide the documents and guidance required by teams to provide the deliverables in response to the specific requirements of the RFP.
+On the first day of the competition, industry judges give the competing teams a RFP/IFB based on an actual project.
+The judges provide the documents and guidance required by teams to provide the deliverables in response to the specific requirements of the RFP/IFB.
 On the second day, students make an oral presentation based on their findings and answer questions from the industry judges.
 The winners are determined and an awards banquet is held that evening.

 As part of the registration fee, the following meals are provided: (1) Friday morning breakfast, (2) Friday brunch, (3) Saturday morning breakfast, (4) Saturday brunch, and (5) Saturday evening awards banquet.
 Participants are responsible for the balance of their meals, snacks, and refreshments throughout the event.

-B. Competition Guidelines
+C. Competition Guidelines